faraz9993/All_EIC_DevOps_Training/Day_21_Task.md

 # Day 21:
-### In this task, I have created a few shelll scripts, ran prometheus on the docker container, download and added node exporter in the prometheus configuration file, ran a few PromQL commands.
+### In this task, I have created a few shelll scripts, ran prometheus on the docker container, download and added node exporter in the prometheus configuration file and ran a few PromQL commands.

 ### Shell scripts to perform basic system operations, such as checking disk usage, memory usage, and CPU load.
 ```